Primary

 Also targets: Glutes, Hamstrings, Core

-Want Safety Bar Squat in your program?
+See where Safety Bar Squat fits in your weekly plan

 Set up the safety squat bar in a rack.